-The APU bit controls whether an active pullup (controlled slew-rate transistor) or a passive pullup (R{WPU} resistor) is used to drive a 1-Wire line from low to high.
+The APU bit controls whether an active pullup (controlled slew-rate transistor) or a passive pullup (R{WPU} resistor) will be used to drive a 1-Wire line from low to high.
 When APU = 0, active pullup is disabled (resistor mode).
-Active Pullup should be selected if the 1-Wire line has a substantial length (several 10m) or if there is a large number (~20 or more) of devices connected to a 1-Wire line.
+Active Pullup should be selected if the 1-Wire line has a substantial length (30 meters or more) or if there is a large number (~20 or more) of devices connected to a 1-Wire line.
 The active pullup does not apply to the rising edge of a presence pulse or a recovery after a short on the 1-Wire line.